 I pinpointed four major areas where I was making life more complicated than it needed to be.
 These are simple mindset shifts that will help you to find more time to breathe and make time for the things (and people) that matter most to you.

-1) You treat every free second like a chance to get something done.
+1) Don’t treat every free second like a chance to get something done.

 A lot of us run our lives the same way.
 We’re always trying to squeeze things in, do a little more, enhance, and improve.
 Being productive is a GREAT thing, but treating every ounce of spare time like a wasted minute is just asking for stress.
 We feel guilty if we’re done with our daily “to do’s“ with time to spare, and so instead of relaxing a little bit we look around for something else to do.
 And then we wonder why we’re so tired, unable to focus, and miserable.

 I’m a researcher by nature.
 Before making a purchase or any type of decision, I used to comb the internet for resources, reviews, and ratings.
-All of that research was totally necessary when a big decision was at stake — a job, a house, a car, or a school for the kids.
+All of that research was necessary when a big decision was at stake — a job, a house, a car, or a school for the kids.
 But I started to notice how much time I would dedicate to fairly insignificant purchases or decisions.
-If I needed a new pair of sandals, for instance, I would scour every website, or a zillion different stores at the mall, until I found the pair that was exactly what I wanted AND at the best price.

 Taking more of a “grab and go” approach instead of overanalyzing some of my daily choices has definitely freed up some of my time and mental energy.
 When I’m pressed for time, I no longer feel compelled to agonize over small decisions.
 I’m getting better at saying “no” when that urge to over-research starts in, and focusing on making a good decision instead of “the absolute best” decision when there’s really not much at stake.

 When my husband and I had the chance to visit Italy a few years ago, we were struck by how, well, Italian the food was.
 No matter which cafe we wandered into in the morning, the breakfast offerings were the same (usually hard rolls, cured meats and coffee).
 Dinner every night was either pasta or fish, and some sort of meat/cheese platter.
-Yes, there were some ethnic restaurants sprinkled here and there, but it was clear that they had a specific cuisine and nobody felt the need to deviate from it very often.
+It was clear that they had a specific cuisine and nobody felt the need to deviate from it very often.

 Contrast that to our house, where on any given morning our breakfast could include oatmeal, cereal, muffins, scrambled eggs, fried eggs, bagels, pancakes, waffles, smoothies, bacon, sausage, fruit, frittata, english muffins, or hash browns.
 Dinner could be Mediterranean kabobs, Thai curry, tacos, fried rice, or salmon cakes.